Samsung/tizen-docs/docs/application/native/guides/multimedia/webrtc.md

 ```

 <a name="media_source"></a>
-## Managing Media Sources
+## Managing media sources

 You can add media sources to a webrtc handle.
-Once you get source id of the media source, you can manage various functions of the media source with the source id.
+Once you get source id of the media source, you can manage various functions of the media source with the source id:

 1. To add a media source to the webrtc handle, use `webrtc_add_media_source()` function before calling `webrtc_start()` function: